 The 12 Steps of AA refers to the backbone of its program of recovery.
 It is a fellowship of both genders, men and women.
 It is their platform where they can share their strength experience and hope together, in a safe environment, which helps them to recover from alcoholism, and keep their drinking in remission.
 The desire to stop drinking is the only requirement for membership to it.
 Membership fees are not required, it is optional.
-AA is not affiliated with any organization.
-The only purpose of AA is for its members to stay sober by helping other alcoholics achieve sobriety.
+It is not affiliated with any organization.
+The only purpose is for its members to stay sober by helping other alcoholics achieve sobriety.
 Bill Wilson and Dr. Bob Smith, the founders, discovered by helping each other, they themselves stayed sober.

 The twelve traditions apply to the life of the fellowship.
-They usually outline the way in which AA usually maintains its unity and relates to the world about it and how it lives and grows.
+They usually outline the way it usually maintains its unity and relates to the world about it and how it lives and grows.

 Participants normally follow a the steps so as to achieve and abstain from alcohol.
 They are designed so that a person, who follows them, has a “spiritual awakening”, which literally transforms them into a different person.

-AA’s twelve steps can be described as principles that are spiritual in nature and enable the sufferer to live a relative happy and useful life.
-The AA 12 step recovery program is a kind of treatment rehab program for those who are suffering from alcohol addiction.
+The steps can be described as principles that are spiritual in nature and enable the sufferer to live a relative happy and useful life.
+Their program is a kind of treatment rehab program for those who are suffering from alcohol addiction.
 Most participants use a sponsor to help them through the process and help the sponsee stay sober.

 - We admitted we are powerless over alcohol and that their lives have become unmanageable.

 - Came to believe that a power greater than ourselves can restore us to sanity.

 - Make a decision to turn their will and lives over to the care of God

 - Make a fearless and searching moral inventory.

 - Admitted to ourselves, another human being and their higher power the exact nature of their wrongs.